arborchurch/arbor-web/site/content/tent-church/index.md

 We thought you'd never ask :) Send an email to <kelly@willowandoaksolutions.com> and she'll give you the low-down on volunteer opportunities and plug you in.

-## WHY AREN’T WE MEETING INSIDE THE CHURCH?
+## WHY AREN'T WE MEETING INSIDE THE CHURCH?

 We've opted for outdoor services for a few reasons: First, by hosting Tent Church outside we can accomodate more people than if we were indoors.
 Secondly, by meeting outdoors, we obviously have better ventilation and reduce our exposure to high touch surfaces (like doorknobs and elevator buttons, for example)